Activating Hidden Teleportation Power: Theory and Experiment: Experimental details

 \section{Experimental details}

 In this Appendix, we provide further details about our experimental setup.
-A schematic, simplified version of this setup that emphasizes its connection with the teleportation protocol can be found in \cref{Fig:exp_setup-simplified} whereas an overview of the full experimental setup is given in \cref{Fig:exp_setup}.
-In the following subsections, we explain how each of the boxed section in \cref{Fig:exp_setup} functions.
+A schematic, simplified version of this setup that emphasizes its connection with the teleportation protocol can be found in Fig. 2a whereas an overview of the full experimental setup is given in Fig.~2b.
+In the following subsections, we explain how each of the boxed section in Fig.~2b functions.
 To this end, it would be useful to bear in mind the following: